lpil/exfmt/README.md

 which you will need to download and compile yourself.
 Use with earlier versions may work without crashing, but the output format will be incorrect.

-An easier method of installation will be availible when Elixir v1.6.0 is released.
+An easier method of installation will be available when Elixir v1.6.0 is released.
 Or sooner, perhaps!